SarojBehera123/Sales-Campaign-Analysis-/README.md

 Custom Theme:
 To use the custom theme, import the theme.json file in Power BI Desktop by navigating to View > Themes > Browse for Themes.
 Key Insights
-[Insight 1]: [e.g., "Sales in Region A increased by 20% compared to the previous quarter."]
+Insight 1 : Sales in Region A increased by 20% compared to the previous quarter.
-[Insight 2]: [e.g., "Top-performing product categories are electronics and furniture."]
+Insight 2: Top-performing States
+Insight 3 : Indentyfy top 5 location
+Insight 4 : Gender Analysis - males are 20% extra sales per month
 Dependencies
 Power BI Desktop (latest version)
 [Optional tools, e.g., DAX Studio, Tabular Editor]